kearch/kearch/README.md

 <div align="center"><img src="https://raw.githubusercontent.com/kearch/kearch/feature/improve-top-README/figure/sp-admin-from-req-status.png" width="500"/></div>

-#### 2.B Connect from a meta search engine to your specialist search engine
+#### 1.6.1.B Connect from a meta search engine to your specialist search engine
-In this case, you receive a **connection request** from a meta search engine.
+In this case, you **receive** a **connection request** from a meta search engine.
 When a meta search engine send a connection request to your specialist search engine, it is displayed in this way.

 <div align="center"><img src="https://raw.githubusercontent.com/kearch/kearch/feature/improve-top-README/figure/sp-admin-received-req-status.png" width="500"/></div>